artecs-group/RVfpga-sim-addons/Computer_Fundamentals/README.md

 }
 ```

-This is a possible solution for the exercise in assembly:
+This is a possible solution for the exercise in assembly that works in Ripes:

 ```
 .global main